Hawaii banks closing branches, cutting hours

-Hawaii’s largest banks are temporarily closing branches or cutting back hours as they try to help prevent the spread of the coronavirus.
+Hawaii’s largest banks and some credit unions are temporarily closing branches or cutting back hours as they try to help prevent the spread of the new coronavirus.

-American Savings Bank is temporarily closing 14 branches, including seven of its in-store branches; Central Pacific Bank is temporarily closing 14 branches and Territorial Savings Bank is suspending Saturday banking hours in the 13 branches that currently offer them.
+American Savings Bank is temporarily closing 14 branches, including seven of its in-store branches; Central Pacific Bank is temporarily closing 14 branches; and Territorial Savings Bank is suspending Saturday banking in the 13 branches that currently offer it.

-The banks’ changes were announced Tuesday and follow Monday night’s announcement by Bank of Hawaii, the state’s second-largest bank, that it was temporaily closing 40 of its 68 branches in Hawaii and the Pacific Region.
+The banks’ changes were announced Tuesday and follow Monday night’s announcement by Bank of Hawaii, the state’s second- largest bank, that it was temporarily closing 40 of its 68 branches in Hawaii and the Pacific Region.
 First Hawaiian Bank, the state’s largest bank, is also expected to announce an adjustment this week.

-American Savings, the state’s third-largest bank, said 35 of its branches across the state will remain open and hours have been modified.
-The closure of the seven in-store branches were effective Tuesday.
+American Savings, the state’s third-largest bank, said 35 of its branches across the state will remain open, and hours have been modified.
+The closure of the seven in-store branches was effective Tuesday.

 American Savings also said six branches will be closed effective Saturday.
-On Oahu they are the Liliha branch at 555 North King St., the Waikiki branch at 2255 Kuhio Ave., No. 105; and the Windward City Shopping Center branch at 45-480 Kaneohe Bay Drive.
-On Maui, the Wailuku branch at 69 N. Market St. will close.
-On Kauai, the Hanapepe branch at 4548 Kona Road will close.
-And on Hawaii island, the Kealakekua branch at 81-6644 Mamalahoa Highway will close.
+On Oahu they are the Liliha branch at 555 N. King St.; the Waikiki branch at 2255 Kuhio Ave.
+No. 105; and the Windward City Shopping Center branch at 45-480 Kaneohe Bay Drive.
+On Maui the Wailuku branch at 69 N. Market St. will close.
+On Kauai the Hanapepe branch at 4548 Kona Road will close, and on Hawaii island the Kealakekua branch at 81-6644 Mamalahoa Highway will close.

 In addition, American Savings’ University of Hawaii campus branch at 2445 Campus Road, Hemenway Hall, temporarily closed earlier this month due to UH’s transition to online classes.

-Also, starting Thursday, American Savings will make the first hour of each day Kupuna Hour where seniors 60 and over and others most at risk, along with an accompanying caregiver or family member, can do their banking.
+Also, starting Thursday, American Savings will make the first hour of each day Kupuna Hour, when people 60 and over and others most at risk, along with an accompanying caregiver or family member, can do their banking.

 For more information, go to www.asbhawaii.com/covid-19.